muhamed-hassan/muhamed-hassan/README.md

+### Life wisdom:

+"We are Anonymous.
+We are Legion.
+We do not forgive.
+We do not forget.
+Expect us."

+***

 ![wp1975499](https://user-images.githubusercontent.com/17825804/208600470-80adc844-8a9f-441b-b26b-200b29feac41.jpg)

 Software Engineer with several years of professional experience in Java backend development of enterprise applications using Spring Boot or Java EE with focus on high quality, well-designed, maintainable and working software by adhering to the most common software practices and standards.